near/one-million-tps/README.md

 Note that starting up the network using the following instructions takes about an hour.

+### 4-node test network

+This repository also contains configuration files for a smaller 4-node network that can be used to experiment with the setup without incurring significant costs.

+To use the smaller network:
+* Instead of using terraform from the `onemilnet-official` folder, use the one in `onemilnet-small`
+* export `CASE=cases/forknet/4-shards/` instead of `CASE=cases/forknet/70-shards/`

+Keep in mind that the 4-node network can't run at the same time as the 70-node network.
+Destroy the previous network before creating a new one.

 ## Instructions

 ### 1. Google cloud setup